 Yes, that’s right.
 50. Five zero.

-Many people have settled into the belief that as they age, they will inevitably gain weight, lose mobility, and more than likely, decrease on the attractiveness scale.
+Many people are scared of getting old as they connect it to being weak, ugly, and fat.
 Those who have this mindset probably do not know about Chuano Tan.

 Tan, as you see, is a Singaporean photographer.
 His friends call him CD, and he’s been catching eyes all over the world.
 Why?
 Because he will make you wonder just what you’re doing wrong in life!